Most Fairy Tales start with Once Upon a Time. This one did not. Life happens and sometimes life throws things at you that you do not understand why.

 What was supposed to be a quick walkthrough so husband could see the area and see if he liked it there, turned into many hours.
 The cottagers were there opening their cottages.
 As we walked the area, we were invited into their cottages, Coco too, to come and see their summer homes.
 We ended up spending hours there that day.
 It was decided.
 This was going to be where we were going to buy.

 A trip there with Darrel having keys in hand, we looked at four cottages.
 The first one was on the lake and ready to go.
 It was turnkey, but a little small.
 The next one needed some work and was not what I was looking for.
 The neighbor’s property was messy and I hate mess.
 The third one was a little more money, on the main road and needed some work.
 And the fourth one… You have got to be kidding, hopeless would have been kind words.

 That cottage needed to be gutted.
-It hadn’t been touched since the 1970’s.
+It hadn’t been touched since the 1970s.
 It had paneling and orange shag carpeting.
-The walls were to short.
-The bedrooms so small you could only get a bed in them and what I called the walk-in closet had three walls about two foot by two foot, no door and four hangers in it.
+The walls were too short.
+The bedrooms so small you could only get a bed in them and what I called the walk-in closet had three walls about two foot by two foot, no door, and four hangers in it.
 That was a definite NO.

 Then it happened.
 Darrell, our friend, and real estate agent jokingly said “I think you should buy this one.
 With what you two know how to do, you could make this really special”.
 We laughed and said No. We left there with no decision made.

 Later that week we showed pictures of the cottages online, to our children and my in-laws.
 They loved the one on the water and we had decided that was going to be the one.
 It was a little small, but we would make it work.
 We also showed them the others, including the one without hope, and they laughed too.